What’s next for Prince Andrew? Exile from public life and a tainted image, royal-watchers say.

 British PR guru Mark Borkowski told The Washington Post that while “anything is possible,” he couldn’t imagine a return to public life for the 61-year-old former Royal Navy helicopter pilot.

-He said perhaps Andrew, also known as the Duke of York, may hope the public has some sort of collective “memory loss” or “short-term amnesia.”
+He said perhaps Andrew may hope the public has some sort of collective “memory loss” or “short-term amnesia.”

-“He will want to come back but I don’t think the British public will accept it,” Borkowski added.
+“He will want to come back, but I don’t think the British public will accept it,” Borkowski added.

-With the upcoming Platinum Jubilee celebrations in June, which will mark 70 years of Queen Elizabeth II on the throne, the Giuffre settlement comes as an attempt by Buckingham Palace to move on and away from Andrew’s scandals.

-Andrew, viewed as a “bad uncle,” will be kept away from what will likely be the last big ceremonial event of Elizabeth’s reign, Borkowski predicted.
+Andrew, viewed as a “bad uncle,” will be kept away from the upcoming celebrations of the queen’s Platinum Jubilee, Borkowski predicted.

+Questions will likely continue to circulate about where the settlement money comes from.
+Andrew hasn’t received financial support from taxpayers since giving up his position as a “senior working royal.”
+And Buckingham Palace has said that Andrew would be considered “a private citizen” in the legal proceedings.
+But that doesn’t preclude the queen from covering some of the settlement through her private wealth.

-As for the size of the settlement, the Telegraph newspaper, citing its sources, reported the total could come to around $16 million.
-Others legal observers have told The Post they estimated a settlement of $10 million to $12 million.
+The Telegraph newspaper, citing its sources, reported the total could come to about $16 million.
+Legal observers have told The Post they estimated a settlement of $10 million to $12 million.

-Giuffre’s lawyer David Boies would not name the amount, but told the British Press Association: “I believe this event speaks for itself.”
-Andrew’s attorneys have not publicly commented, outside of the court document.
+Giuffre’s lawyer David Boies would not name the amount, but said in a statement: “I believe this event speaks for itself.”
+Andrew’s attorneys have not publicly commented outside of the court document.

-Questions will likely circulate over the details of the financial settlement, and from where the money to make the payments may have come, as the royal family is supported by a blend of private and public funds.
-Buckingham Palace has said that Andrew would be considered “a private citizen” in the legal proceedings.

 Stephens, the media attorney, suggested it was likely that Andrew’s representatives would sometime soon make clear that the money did not come from the public purse — or his mother.